Would you like to see what we have written on a subject? Use the search below.

 Of Jael

-Rahab is heartily condemned by many people because she dared to lie to save the lives of two men.
-Jael, on the hand, seems more acceptable because she did not commit to lying when Sisera asked her to lie [Jud.
+Many people heartily condemn Rahab because she dared to lie to save the lives of two men.
+Jael, on the other hand, seems more acceptable because she did not commit to lying when Sisera asked her to lie [Jud.
 4:20].
-Actually, her reply is not recorded so we don’t know what she agreed to do.
+Actually, her reply is not recorded, so we don’t know what she agreed to do.
 But we do know that all her actions toward Sisera were deceptions of her true intentions.
 She may never have had to lie with her lips, but her every action was a lie.
 Why is it that Rahab is usually criticized, but the deceptions of Jael usually escape criticism?

 Was Jael right in what she did - using the art of deception, lying with her actions?